QuentinRo/CLD1-STACK-WEB/users.md

 # Configuring new user website
-To add a new user on the server, with his ssh user and his mariaDB acces, we nedd a few steps of configuration.
+To add a new user on the server, with his ssh user and his mariaDB acces, we need a few steps of configuration.
 To do this configuration quickly, we created a .sh script.
-This script will automaticaly create the user and all the neded configuration.
+This script will automaticaly create the user and all the needed configuration.
 If you **dont want** to use this script we can manualy do the configuration following the next steps.

 ## Using the .sh Script